xMartin/php-introduction/13_where_to_go_from_here.md

 There's a detailed article called ["PHP - a fractal of bad design"](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) about the things that are bad and dangerous in PHP.
 I suggest you read it, now that you've seen some PHP code.

 Keep in mind though that many of the things that this article points out are outdated and many of them have significantly improved over the past years or are just never actually used.
-Also it has a generally very negatuve tone.
+Also it has a generally very negative tone.
 Still, it's good to know the hidden traps in PHP and this article is a pretty comprehensive list of those.